What is a Snapshot?

 4) Use no single snapshot for more than 24-72 hours.

-Although 2-3 days is recommended, VaaS allows 5 days for a snapshot to remain before is it automatically
+Although 2-3 days is recommended, VaaS allows 5 days for a

 removed.

-This prevents snapshots from growing so large as to cause issues when deleting/committing
+large as to cause issues when deleting/committing

 them to the original virtual machine disks.

-Take the snapshot, make the changes to the virtual machine, and delete/commit the snapshot as
+Take the snapshot, make the changes to the virtual machine,

-soon as the proper working state of the virtual machine is verified.
+soon as the proper working state of the virtual machine is

 database servers.
-These snapshots can very quickly grow in size, filling datastore space.
-Commit
+These snapshots can very quickly grow in

-snapshots on these virtual machines as soon as the proper working state of the process being
+snapshots on these virtual machines as soon as the proper

 testing is verified.